varvet/pundit/README.md

 end
 ```

-## Rescuing a denied Authorization in rails
+## Rescuing a denied Authorization in Rails

 Pundit raises a `Pundit::NotAuthorizedError` you can [rescue_from](http://guides.rubyonrails.org/action_controller_overview.html#rescue_from) in your `ApplicationController`.
 You can customize the `user_not_authorized` method in every controller.